Aman-pandey-5909/Aman-pandey-5909/README.md

 ### 📌 Featured Projects

 - 🎬 [KnowAMovie](https://github.com/Aman-pandey-5909/KnowAMovie)
-  A slick movie search and discovery app powered by APIs and built with love.
+  A slick movie search and discovery app powered by OMDb API and built with love.

 - 🖼️ [Pictomangle](https://github.com/Aman-pandey-5909/pictomangle)
-  Image editing and transformation tool for the web.
+  Basic Image processing and handling package built using Nodejs and Sharp.

 ---